kokoko3k/koko-aio-slang/docs-ng.md

     Detect patterns used in some Megadrive/Genesis games to fake transparent colors and blends them.

-    Overridden X-sharpness: The lower, the blurrier.
+    Overridden X(Y)-sharpness: The lower, the blurrier.
-    Detection threshold: Catch more or less patterns

 **Glow/Blur:**<br>